Draccan/mapvest/README.md

 # MapVest

-A full-stack application for mapping and tracking crime incidents with an interactive map interface.
+A full-stack application for mapping and tracking points with an interactive map interface.

+You can find it [here](https://mapvest-test.up.railway.app/)

 ## Project Structure